-Further details about this are set out in the Rules for Third-Cycle Education at the Faculty of Humanities and the department's guidelines (Institutionens riktlinjer för utbildning på forskarnivå).
+Further details about this are set out in the Rules for Third-Cycle Education at the Faculty of Humanities.

 The doctoral thesis is defended at a public defence.
 When assessing the thesis, both its content and defence will be taken into consideration.
 The thesis is assessed using the grades of Pass or Fail.